biosustain/shu/docs/source/plotting.rst

 .. note::

-   The histograms can be dragged and rotated with the middle and right clicks.
    Shu tries to fit the best position with an heuristic but it may fail for some reactions.
+Try pressing right or middle button in the middle of the a histogram to rotate or move it.

 Hover
 -----